JaimeGoB/Clustering_101_Plantes_Dataset/README.md

 <img src="https://github.com/JaimeGoB/Clustering_101_Plantes_Dataset/blob/main/data/kmeans.png" length = 1000 width="600"/>

+Since clustering 3 does not have only one observation the means will change because there are 8 other observations in this cluster.

 #### Observations in 3 Different Clusters
 clusters_hierarchical
 | 1 | 2 | 3|
 --- | ---| ---|
 24 | 68 | 9

+There are more 8 observations in cluster 3 in K-Means using K = 3, compared to hierarchical that has only one observation.

 #### Visualizing 3 Different Clusters